NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## How can I use it?

-By default, if you're using Hardhat Runner, then you're already using Hardhat Network.
+By default, if you're using Hardhat, then you're already using Hardhat Network.

-When Hardhat Runner executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all Hardhat Runner plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to this node's provider.
+When Hardhat executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all Hardhat plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to this node's provider.

 There's no need to make any changes to your tests or scripts.